Doorcas/Doorcas/README.md

 🛠️Tools I use: React.js, Typescript, Python, Django

-🤝I'm willing to collaborate on Projects that solve real word problems, even further ñushing the boundaries of Tech.💙
+🤝I'm willing to collaborate on Projects that solve real word problems, even further pushing the boundaries of Tech.💙
 <!--
 **Doorcas/Doorcas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.